 2500 Sq.Ft Basement Dehumidifier with Drain Hose

-For 2,500 sq. ft. basements, this drain-hose dehumidifier keeps moisture under control effortlessly.
+For 2,500 sq. ft. basements, this drain-hose dehumidifier keeps moisture under control with less manual emptying.
 You get up to 32 pints of moisture removal per day, plus a high-efficiency rotary compressor and smart airflow that help it perform well in humid conditions.
 Use the included 3.28 ft hose for gravity drainage, or rely on the 2.5L tank with auto-shutoff.
 It keeps humidity near 45%–55%, and you can choose Auto, Continuous, or Custom Mode.
 At just 32dB, it’s quiet, portable, and easy to move anywhere.

 Best For: Homeowners or renters with medium to large basements who want a quiet, portable dehumidifier with flexible drainage and easy humidity control.